-Perhaps you consider the price, the salt shaker’s heft, the packaging, or whatever else, but you compared two items and purchased one but not the other.
+Perhaps you consider the price, the salt shaker’s heft, the packaging, or any other product detail, but you compared two items and purchased one but not the other product.
 That’s ICAP.

 ICAP in your Amazon Brand Analytics report is split into two main areas.
 Item comparison is in one table on top and alternate purchases are listed below.

 You will see your products and the products that were compared to it with a percentage of how often the two were compared.
-The compared percentage is determined by Amazon as the amount of times a product was viewed by customers within the same day.
+For the compared percentage Amazon calculates the number of times a product was viewed by customers within the same day.

-You might see your own ASIN listed here with different variations too, like if a consumer looked at different colors or sizes of your product.
+You might see your own ASIN listed here with different variations too, like if customers looked at different colors or sizes of your product.

 Please note: These reports show up to five ASINs, not three like other Amazon reports.
 This isn’t wildly important, but it’s a noteworthy Amazon inconsistency anyway.